slyon/ubuntu-maintainers-handbook/PackageFixing.md

 ### IRC monitoring

-Join `#ubuntu-ci-eng` on the Freenode IRC server to get pinged with your name when CI events occur.
+Join `#ubuntu-ci-eng` on the Libera Chat IRC server to get pinged with your name when CI events occur.